 Joseph W. Hartswell serves as our Chief Compliance Officer and Corporate Secretary.
 Mr. Hartswell has also served as Chief Compliance Officer and corporate secretary of NMFC, New Mountain Guardian III BDC, L.L.C. and NMF SLF I, Inc. since March 2022, of New Mountain Guardian IV BDC, L.L.C. since May 2022 and of New Mountain Guardian IV Income Fund, L.L.C. since December 2022.
 Since 2015, Mr. Hartswell has served as a Managing Director and the Chief Compliance Officer of New Mountain.
 Prior to New Mountain, Mr. Hartswell was the Chief Compliance Officer for Mount Kellett Capital Management LP, a global investment firm focused on distressed, special situations and opportunistic investing.
 Prior to joining Mount Kellett, Mr. Hartswell was a Director, Asset Management Financial Services Regulatory Practice for PricewaterhouseCoopers LLP ("PwC") where he assisted with the development of compliance programs for hedge funds, private equity funds, venture capital funds, registered investment companies, separate accounts and business development companies.
-Prior to PwC, Mr. Hartswell was a Vice President and Deputy Chief Compliance Officer for AIG Investments where he assisted with strategies and operational planning for a global asset manager and its SEC registered investment advisers and served as the designated Chief Compliance Officer for products registered under the 1940 Act.
-Prior to AIG Investments, Mr. Hartswell was a Securities Compliance Examiner for the U.S. Securities and Exchange
+Prior to PwC, Mr. Hartswell was a Vice President and Deputy Chief Compliance Officer for AIG Investments where he assisted with strategies and operational planning for a global asset manager and its SEC registered investment advisers and served as the designated Chief Compliance Officer for the U.S. Securities and Exchange